ehealthsuisse/ch-epr-fhir/input/pagecontent/ppqm.md

 A healthcare professional previously authorized by the patient to delegate access rights (e.g., substitution during holidays, second opinions), delegates the access rights to another healthcare professional registered in the community.
 The healthcare professional authenticates in the portal or primary and opens the view with the delgation settings.
 The healthcare opens the form to change the delegation settings and searches for the data of the healthcare professional to delegate the access rights to.
-The healthcare professional selects the healthcare professional data to be authorized and optionally sets an delgation end date.
+The healthcare professional selects the healthcare professional to be authorized and optionally sets a delgation end date.

 To ddeleghate the access rights the portal or primary system adds or updates the following policy in the policy repository with the Mobile Privacy Policy
 Feed (PPQ-3) transaction: